August von Finck Jr.: Career

 In February 2020, Von Finck sold the majority of his stake in Switzerland's SGS SA, one of the world's largest testing and inspection companies.
 He sold 960,000 shares valued at $2.4 billion.

 According to Forbes, he had a net worth of US$8.8 billion when he died.

 Other interests

 The German state government of Baden-Württemberg authorized the sale of an incunable about Medieval history to him in 2008.
 The price was about Euro 20 million.

 Supporter of Far-right party

-The shy billionaire supported political parties and initiatives in the right-wing and libertarian milieu throughout his life.
+Von Finck supported political parties and initiatives in the right-wing and libertarian milieu throughout his life.

 In the 70s and 80s he supported Franz Josef Strauß (CSU).
 At the beginning of the 1990s he supported the first anti-euro party, the League of Free Citizens, with 4.3 million euros.
 He later financed the “Citizens' Convention” project around today's AfD politician Beatrix von Storch with a sum of millions.

 Finck was a financial supporter of the German far right party AfD.
 An agent of the billionaire was apparently involved in the conception of the AfD-affiliated newspaper “Deutschland Kurier”.